swarrington1/swarrington1.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD Student at the [CoNI Lab](https://spmic-uon.github.io/conilab/), University of Nottingham studying the associations between brain connectivity and behaviour supervised by Stamatios Sotiropoulos.
-During my PhD I have developed FSL's XTRACT for the robust extraction major white matter fibre bundles in the human and macaque brain.
+During my PhD I have developed [FSL's XTRACT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/XTRACT) for the robust extraction major white matter fibre bundles in the human and macaque brain.

 In collaboration with the [Murray](https://medicine.yale.edu/lab/murray/) and [Anticevic](https://medicine.yale.edu/lab/anticevic/) Labs (Yale University), I have recently focused on exploring the stability of multivariate statistical techniques applied to brain-behaviour associations.

+These works make use of large cohort datasets such as the Human Connectome Project (HCP) and UK Biobank.

 Prior to my PhD, I completed the [Scientist Training Programme (STP)](https://nshcs.hee.nhs.uk/programmes/stp/) at Nottingham University Hospitals NHS Trust leading to state registration as a Clinical Scientist.
 During my STP, I specialised in Imaging with Non-Ionising Radiation and completed a part-time MSc in Clinical Sciences (Medical Physics) at the University of Newcastle.